playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 Why?

-Well, it's often sited by Angular experts that using a base class is brittle and difficult to maintain.
+Well, it's often cited by Angular experts that using a base class is brittle and difficult to maintain.

 For example, let's say that you have a base component that doesn't use dependency injection, but then suddenly need to add dependency injection.
 What do you do?